6OGUE/Industrial-Software-development-simulator/README.md

-🏭 Industrial Software Development Simulator
+Industrial Software Development Simulator

-Industrial Software Development Simulator is an AI-powered web application built with React and Vite that simulates real-world software development scenarios.
+Industrial Software Development Simulator is an AI-powered web application built with React and Vite.
+It simulates real-world software development problems to help users—especially aspiring and junior developers—experience the types of coding challenges faced in the IT industry.

-The platform helps aspiring and junior developers experience the kind of challenges they might face in real IT industry environments.
-Powered by the Google Gemini API, it offers intelligent feedback and learning opportunities across multiple software domains.
+The platform uses the Google Gemini API to generate problems, evaluate code, and provide feedback, creating an interactive and realistic development simulation.

-🚀 Features
+Features

-✅ Real-World Problem Generation
+Real-World Problem Simulation
 Automatically generates random, industry-relevant coding problems.

-✅ AI-Powered Code Evaluation
+AI-Powered Evaluation
-Uses the Google Gemini API to assess user-submitted code, providing:
+Submissions are analyzed using the Google Gemini API to provide:

-✔️ Correctness percentage
+A correctness percentage

-✔️ Constructive suggestions (without revealing the full solution)
+Constructive suggestions without revealing the complete solution

-✅ Optional Solution Reveal
+Optional Solution Reveal
-Users can choose to view the complete correct solution by clicking the "Show Correct Code" button.
+Users can choose to view the correct solution by clicking the "Show Correct Code" button.

-🧩 Supported Domains
+Supported Domains

-The simulator currently supports challenges in the following fields:
+The simulator currently supports problems in the following areas:

 Frontend Development